mayankS1996/High-Speed-Multiplier/README.md

 Mehta, M., Parmar, V. and Swartzlander, E., 1991, June.
 High-speed multiplier design using multi-input counter and compressor circuits.
 In Proceedings 10th IEEE Symposium on Computer Arithmetic (pp. 43-50).
 IEEE.

 The code was implemented using Xillinx ISE.
-The code of the different components used as part of the project are available as spearate repositories.
+The code of the different components used as part of the project are available as separate repositories.